-During acquisition, when the position is not yet optimized, the stellar light rejection will be moderate.
+After the initial interactive centring and off-axis PSF measurement, the position is not yet optimised and the stellar light rejection will be moderate.
 For a position accuracy of $< 1 \ \lambda/D$ (or $\sim 0.1''$ in L-band), the rejection is a factor two or better.
-Hence the integration time for the optimization images (SEQ.OPTIMIZE.DIT) can be a factor of two higher with respect to the off-axis PSF integration time (SEQ.PSF.DIT).
+Hence the integration time for the optimisation images (SEQ.OPTIMIZE.DIT) can be a factor of two higher with respect to that of the off-axis PSF.
+Again, setting SEQ.OPTIMIZE.NDIT to reach a total integration time of a few seconds is recommended to ensure a high S/N.

 During the observations taken during the science template, the stellar light rejection should reach a much better level, and the peak intensity can decrease by up to > 100 times.
 A safe value-to avoid any saturation due to drift and other effect-is to use a maximum DIT of 10-20x higher than the off-axis PSFs.
+Note that it is not necessary to use the same NDIT for the "O" and "S" frames.
+For example, a valid strategy is to use NDIT=500 for the object frames and NDIT=50 for the sky frames.

 Finally, overhead between exposures can impact the QACITS algorithm.
 Hence we advocate to ensure those are kept to a minimum by using the smallest subarray available for this mode.
 In full frame (windowF) this means an integration time of >0.154 s.
 For more details, please refer to section 4.2.1.4.
 Due to the volume of data produced in this mode, the use of the full frame (windowF) is not permitted.
-Unless the full field of view offered by the window1 subarray is needed, the smallest subarray available for FPC observations, window3.
+Unless the full field of view offered by the window1 subarray is needed, the smaller subarray window3 should be used.
 See Section 2.4.1.2 for more details regarding the available subarrays, and Section 4.2.1.2 for the restrictions on the data volume within a single OB.

-Coronagraphic performance.
-During commissioning, the contrast curves with the vortex coronagraph were measured with the Lp filter on two different objects: i Vel (K = 4) and GQ Lup (K = 7).
+Coronagraphic performance: During commissioning, the contrast curves with the vortex coronagraph were measured with the Lp filter on two different objects: i Vel (K = 4) and GQ Lup (K = 7).
 The details of the observations and the results are presented below.

-$GQ\ Lup$ was observed in a Object-Sky-Object-... sequence with $400\times0.3\,\mathrm{s}$ on the O exposures and $10\times0.3\,\mathrm{s}$ on the S exposures, providing a net exposure time of $52\,\mathrm{m}$ on target after frame selection.
-The total exposure time, including sky frame, was $61\,\mathrm{m}$ and the total execution time was $83\,\mathrm{m}$ .
+GQ Lup was observed in a Object-Sky-Object-... sequence with $400\times0.3\,\mathrm{s}$ on the O exposures and $10\times0.3\,\mathrm{s}$ on the S exposures, providing a net exposure time of $52\,\mathrm{m}$ on target after frame selection.
+The total exposure time, including sky frame, was $61\,\mathrm{m}$ and the total execution time was $83\,\mathrm{m}$.
 The total ADI sequence amounts to $58.6\,\mathrm{deg}$ of parallactic angle rotation.
 The R-mag (AO guide star) of GQ Lup is 10.3.

-The data reduction used the VIP package (Christiaens et al. 2023, JOSS, 8) and includes dark subtraction, flat-field correction, bad pixel removal, re-centering of frames, PCA sky subtraction, absolute re-centering, and median-subtraction or annular PCA for post-processing.
-The resulting contrast curves are given in Figure 34 (left).
+The data reduction used the VIP package (Christiaens et al. 2023, JOSS, 8) and includes dark subtraction, flat-field correction, bad pixel removal, re-centring of frames, PCA sky subtraction, absolute re-centring, and median-subtraction or annular PCA for post-processing.
+The resulting contrast curves are given in Figure 33 (left).
 The contrast curves are the 5-sigma contrast corrected for small sample statistics (Student-t correction; Mawet et al. 2014, ApJ, 792).
 The companion, GQ Lup b, was first removed before computing the contrast curves.
-The contrast curves include the off-axis transmission of the vortex illustrated in Figure 31.
+The contrast curves include the off-axis transmission of the vortex illustrated in Figure ??.

 i Vel was observed following the same strategy as GQ Lup, with a net exposure time of 60 m on target.
 The data processing and post-processing also followed the same principle as GQ Lup.
-The resulting contrast curves are given in Figure 34 (right).
+The resulting contrast curves are given in Figure 33 (right).